The Most Important Security Services by Industry

 Security Awareness Training

-In 2021, phishing scams accounted for the majority (46%) of cyberattacks on the financial services sector.
+In 2023, phishing scams accounted for 25% of cyberattacks on the financial services sector.
 Since phishing attacks rely on deception to get victims to divulge sensitive information, the best defense against such attacks is to conduct employee security awareness training.
 With proper training, employees won’t easily fall for tactics that cybercriminals commonly use.
 At Charles IT, we refer to this as creating a “human firewall”.

 Vulnerability Scanning

-Vulnerability exploitation was another major cause (31%) of cyberattacks against financial services in 2021.
+Vulnerability exploitation was a major cause (40%) of cyberattacks against financial services in 2023.
 This type of attack relies on finding and exploiting software or hardware security holes to breach IT systems.
 To prevent such attacks from happening, financial services institutions must undergo regular vulnerability assessments

 The gist of a vulnerability scan is to be proactive about looking for compromised areas within your network and addressing them before a hacker has the chance to exploit them.